stehrn/mood-board/README.md

 ```
 Remove running container with `docker rm --force mood-service-ports`

-So far we've been playing about in terminals using _localhost_, but in a UAT or production deployment, a public facing hostname and port will be used with some routing to route requests onto a server process listening on a non public host/port - we'll see this in action when we deploy to Openshift.
+So far we've been playing about in terminals using _localhost_, but in a UAT or production deployment, a public facing hostname and port will be used with some routing to route requests onto a server process listening on a non public host/port - we'll see this in action when we deploy to OpenShift.

 ### Publish versus expose
 It's worth taking a step back and thinking about how we're currently connecting to the redis process - the service container is connecting to the redis container - i.e. container to container communication, so instead of publishing the redis port to the outside world we just need to expose it to the other container, this is safer from a security perspective, so lets kill the existing container and start with [`expose`](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) instead of `publish`: